 The moisture remaining in your home must now be vaporized.
 This means the liquid water must be changed into vapor.
 STOP Restoration’s technicians are trained to use specialized equipment, such as air dryers, to create airflow across carpets, pads, walls, and furniture which expedites the evaporating process.
 Moisture levels are closely monitored on the walls and floors of your home or business to track the drying process.

 The evaporation process turns water into vapor and leaves the air more humid.
 That humidity is hard to access because it settles into the structural materials, and contents of your home or business.
 In order to avoid further damage that moisture must be removed.
-Our Service Team of Professionals use equipment such as high-speed air movers, industrial-grade dehumidifiers, and monitoring equipment to remove humidity from the air and track the progress.
+Our STOP Restoration use equipment such as high-speed air movers, industrial-grade dehumidifiers, and monitoring equipment to remove humidity from the air and track the progress.

 The drying process must begin as soon as possible in order to prevent further damage, and return the affected areas to their pre-loss condition.
 Our skilled technicians have not only the knowledge, but the tools and experience to restore your home or business.